pywbem/pywbemtools/docs/pywbemclicommands.rst

 Class enumerate command
 ^^^^^^^^^^^^^^^^^^^^^^^

-The ``class enumerate`` command lists the classes or their class names in the default namespace or the namespace defined with this command.
-If the CLASSNAME input property exists, the enumeration starts at the subclasses of CLASSNAME.
-Otherwise it starts at the top of the class hierarchy if the ``--deep-inheritance``/``--di`` option is set it shows all the classes in the hierarchy, not just the next level of the hierarchy.
-Otherwise it only enumerates one level of the class hierarchy.
-This command can display the classes/classnames in the :term:`CIM object output formats` (see :ref:`Output formats`).
-The following example enumerates the class names starting at the root of the class hiearchy for a simple mocked CIM schema definition:
+The ``class enumerate`` command enumerates the subclasses of the specified class, or the root classes of the class hierarchy.

+If the ``CLASSNAME`` argument is specified, the command enumerates the subclasses of the class named with the ``CLASSNAME`` argument in the namespace specified with the ``-namespace``/``-n`` command option, or otherwise in the default namespace of the connection.

+If the ``CLASSNAME`` argument is omitted, the command enumerates the top classes of the class hierarchy in the namespace specified with the ``-namespace``/``-n`` command option, or otherwise in the default namespace of the connection.

+If the ``--names-only``/``--no`` command option is set, only the class path is displayed, using a :term:`CIM object output format` or a :term:`Table output format`.
+Otherwise, the class definition is displayed, using a :term:`CIM object output format`.

+If the ``--deep-inheritance``/``--di`` command option is set, all direct and indirect subclasses are included in the result.
+Otherwise, only one level of the class hierarchy is in the result.

+The following example enumerates the class names of the root classes in the default namespace:

 .. code-block:: text